LevelbossMike/ember-statecharts/docs/statecharts.md

 `ember-statecharts` itself is implemented in TypeScript and fully supports Ember.js apps that are written in TypeScript.
-Due to the way XState works internally it is rather verbose to type your machines but as always with TypeScript you will end up with better developer ergonomics than you would when not typing your code.
+Due to the way XState works internally, it is rather verbose to type your machines but as always with TypeScript you will end up with better developer ergonomics than you would when not typing your code.

 Please refer to the [using TypeScript](https://xstate.js.org/docs/guides/typescript.html#using-typescript) of the XState docs for a thorough walkthrough on how to type your XState machines. `useMachine` will automatically pick up type information for your typed machines - if need be it is also possible to provide type information for `useMachine` explicitly.

-The `useMachine` api supports both versions of typing machines:
+The `useMachine`-API supports both versions of typing machines:

 1. Without typestates: `useMachine<TContext, TStateSchema, TEvent>(/* ... */)`
 2. With typestates: `useMachine<TContext, any, TEvent, TTypestate>(/* ... */)`

-Like [ember-concurrency](https://jamescdavis.com/using-ember-concurrency-with-typescript/) `ember-statecharts` has to use a typecasting function to allow TypeScript understand what `useMachine` is trying to accomplish.
+Like [ember-concurrency](https://jamescdavis.com/using-ember-concurrency-with-typescript/) `ember-statecharts` has to use a typecasting function to allow TypeScript to understand what `useMachine` is trying to accomplish.
 Whenever you want to interact with the usable you have to wrap your statechart property in `interpreterFor`.

 `interpreterFor` is not doing anything special but only typecasting the usable so that TypeScript can provide useful type information.